-Gellisse Bagnall received a B.A. degree (with 1st class honors in psychology), and a Ph.D. degree in health education.
-She is a Chartered Psychologist, an Associate Fellow of the British Psychological Society, and a Fellow of the Higher Education Academy.
-She has been working as an Educational Development Manager at the National Health Service (NHS) Education for Scotland, since 1999.
-Her major remit is to provide educational expertise, leadership, and consultancy for development, delivery, and evaluation of education for clinicians in NHS, Scotland.
-This was preceded by a 20-year academic career in educational research and teaching at the University of Edinburgh, including the position of Research Fellow/lecturer in Health Education at the Department of Public Health Sciences.
-Her numerous expertise include systematic evaluation of educational interventions and evaluation methodology; development, implementation, and evaluation of open, distance, and e-learning; clinical teaching and its effectiveness, especially clinical supervision, portfolios, and assessment.
-Her theoretical interests and expertise include principles of (adult) learning and teaching, multiprofessional learning, and how best to support workplace learning, especially in a clinical/ health care setting.
+Gellisse Bagnall received her B.A. degree (with first class honors in psychology) and her Ph.D. degree in health education.
+She serves as a Chartered Psychologist, an Associate Fellow of the British Psychological Society, and a Fellow of the Higher Education Academy.
+She worked as an Educational Development Manager at the National Health Service (NHS) Education for Scotland, from 1999 to 2012.
+Her major remit was to provide educational expertise, leadership, and consultancy for development, delivery, and evaluation of education for clinicians in NHS, UK.
+This was preceded by a 20-year academic career in educational research and teaching at the University of Edinburgh, Edinburgh, UK, including the position of Research Fellow/Lecturer in health education at the Department of Public Health Sciences.
+Her expertise includes systematic evaluation of educational interventions and evaluation methodology, development, implementation, and evaluation of open, distance, and e-learning, and clinical teaching and its effectiveness, especially clinical supervision, portfolios, and assessment.
+Her theoretical interests and expertise include principles of adult learning and teaching, multiprofessional learning, and how to best support workplace learning, especially in a clinical/ health care setting.

 Biography Updated on 29 January 2014